 What is Laser Hair Removal?

 Laser hair removal is a medical/cosmetic procedure that exposes pigment cells in the hair follicles to a concentrated beam of light (laser).
-This light damages or destroys the hair follicle, thereby minimizing hair growth or causing permanent hair loss after an average of three to seven sessions.
+The light damages or destroys the hair follicle, thereby minimizing hair growth or causing permanent hair loss after an average of three to seven sessions.

 History of Laser Hair Removal